Zoraman26/Zoracraft-Translation/README.md

 # Zoracraft-Translation
-Translation string for the Zoracraft server
+Translation strings for the Zoracraft server